Predator (film): Plot

-The following day, Dutch deduces that the predator is stalking them from the treetops.
+The following day, Dutch deduces that the creature is stalking them from the treetops.
 Dutch releases Anna, needing her to work with them to survive.
 She recounts local folktales of a monster that kills men and takes trophies from their corpses, typically when the weather is hot.
-The team booby trap the treetops to force the predator into a net, but it is able to escape and Poncho is injured.
-Mac and Dillon, who both want to make amends to the team, pursue the predator, but they are outmaneuvered and killed.
+The team booby-traps the treetops to force the predator into a net, but it escapes and Poncho is injured.
+Mac and Dillon, who both want to make amends to the team, pursue the predator, but are outmaneuvered and killed.
 The predator soon catches the survivors, killing Billy and Poncho.
 Realizing the predator only attacks those it considers a threat, Dutch warns Anna to relinquish her weapon and run to the extraction point.
 Dutch distracts the predator before falling from a cliff into a waterfall and washing up on a muddy shore.
 The predator pursues Dutch, but is seemingly unable to see him, and leaves to collect the skulls of the others as trophies.
 Dutch concludes that the mud masked his body heat, making him invisible to the predator.

 Seeking to avenge his team, Dutch creates makeshift traps and weapons.
-As night falls, he covers himself in mud and lets out a war cry to lure the predator to him.
-Dutch uses his invisibility to wound the predator and disable its cloaking device, but falls into a river which washes off his mud camouflage.
+As night falls, he covers himself in mud and lets out a war cry to lure the predator toward him.
+Dutch uses his invisibility to wound the predator and disable its cloaking device, but subsequently falls into a river which washes off his mud camouflage.
 Deeming Dutch a worthy opponent, the predator removes its weapons and mask—revealing a monstrous visage—to face him in hand-to-hand combat.
 Easily outmatched by the larger and stronger creature, Dutch attempts to goad it into a trapped tunnel, but the predator suspects his plan and circumvents it.
 Dutch triggers the trap himself, releasing its counterweight, which crushes the predator.
 Mortally wounded, the predator activates a wrist-mounted self-destruct device.
 Dutch flees, barely escaping the enormous resulting explosion that razes the area.

 As dawn breaks, the extraction helicopter arrives with Anna to collect the exhausted and traumatized Dutch.